 Because not only are people seeing your ads on Facebook and picking up the phone and calling, they’re also probably going to be trying to talk to you through chat.
 Facebook has a great native chat app.
 But once they do that, they’ll probably be trying to reach you on the phone as well after the fact via chat.
 So, it’s super interesting that chat is also going to be driving phone calls in addition to Native Social.

-So, now that we know that it’s definitely worthwhile, right, to focus on phone calls from Facebook because so much of their audience is picking up the phone and calling, they’re on mobile, let’s talk about how we can actually optimize our Facebook Ads to drive more of those valuable phone calls.
+Now that we know that it’s definitely worthwhile, right, to focus on phone calls from Facebook because so much of their audience is picking up the phone and calling, they’re on mobile, let’s talk about how we can actually optimize our Facebook Ads to drive more of those valuable phone calls.
 And I also want to mention that even if phone calls aren’t your main lead source, if you get a ton of people from forms and some online traditional kind of channels, that’s how you’re getting your leads, phone calls are still really, really important, right?

-So, as that last graph just showed you, right, they’re on the rise, they’re already happening, you want to get more of them.
+As that last graph just showed you, right, they’re on the rise, they’re already happening, you want to get more of them.
 And that’s not just because, you know, they are a great lead source, phone calls are also valuable because they can really teach you a lot more about these other leads that are coming in from other channels.
 And, you should definitely be paying attention to them for that reason.

-And I’ll kind of go into that a little bit more later, but there’s some really valuable stuff hidden in your phone calls, for sure, outside of just high-value leads and customers to go after.
+I’ll kind of go into that a little bit more later, but there’s some really valuable stuff hidden in your phone calls, for sure, outside of just high-value leads and customers to go after.
 So, the four things that you want to consider whenever you’re creating your Facebook Ads:

 1. Where to put your ads